Our Services

 Accurate diagnosis is essential to avoid unnecessary dietary restrictions or, conversely, to prevent dangerous exposures.

-If you're experiencing unexplained welts or itching, use a free AI-powered Hives (Urticaria) symptom checker to help identify potential triggers and understand whether your symptoms may be related to an allergy or another underlying cause.
+If you're experiencing unexplained welts, itching, or other concerning symptoms, try our free AI symptom checker to get personalized insights into what might be causing your hives and whether your symptoms could be related to a food allergy or another underlying condition.

 Hives accompanied by any of the following require urgent care: